 Integrations

-It connects tight with Zendesk Support, giving your whole team one place to track customer convos.
+It connects tightly with Zendesk Support, giving your whole team one place to track customer conversations.
 Outside of that, you get all the usual suspects—Google Workspace, Slack, Mailchimp, Shopify, QuickBooks, and Zapier for the custom stuff.

 Latest Advancements